Parton distributions with higher twist and jet power corrections: The NNPDF4.0HT Parton Sets

 \section{The NNPDF4.0HT Parton Sets}

-We evaluate the phenomenological consequences of including the HT corrections and PCs discussed in the previous sections at the level of a new global PDF fit, and discuss the impact on relevant LHC observables.
+We evaluate the phenomenological consequences of including the HT corrections and PCs discussed in the previous sections at the level of a new global PDF fit, and discuss the impact on relevant LHC observables and on the determination of $\alpha_s$.